cmu-sei/Crucible.Appliance/README.md

 1. run `newgrp docker` to make sure you have permissions to run docker commands.
 1. Doublecheck the `env` file has the values you want. and run `sudo /deploy/docs/appliance/scripts/configure.sh`
 1. After the configure script finishes, it's takes about ~5 minutes for all the applications to be ready
-1. To seed the databases with sample data run `sudo /deploy/docs/appliance/scripts/crucible-seed.sh` Be carful running this file as it drops the databases and re-creates them resetting the data in alloy, caster, player, steamfitter, vm, and vm-console
+1. To seed the databases with sample data run `sudo /deploy/docs/appliance/scripts/crucible-seed.sh` Be careful running this file as it drops the databases and re-creates them resetting the data in alloy, caster, player, steamfitter, vm, and vm-console

 ## DNS